How Will Data Science Accelerate the Circular Economy?

 How can we design a profitable circular model?

-Therefore, the costs associated with collecting used products for recycling often outweigh the value of the materials recovered.
+Therefore, the costs of collecting used products for recycling often outweigh the value of the materials recovered.

 This endangers the economic viability of circular business models and discourages businesses from transitioning.